I run to you

 Although they've met only once, at a train station in Japan, Elaine Chieko Packard and Connor McKenzie have been haunted ever since by passionate dreams they cannot control.
 They determine to resolve the tension between the moral strictures of their faith and their own overpowering emotions by eloping, a decision that triggers an entirely unexpected series of events.

 I've never read a novel that more perfectly captures the Mormon view of the perfect love story. — C.L.
 Hanson

 The Path of Dreams was first published by Parables (2006), the second edition by Peaks Island Press (2008).
-An early draft was awarded an Honorable Mention in the 2002 Annual Utah Original Writing Competition, Novel category.
+An early draft won Honorable Mention in the 2002 Annual Utah Original Writing Competition.

 Eugene Woodbury graduated from Brigham Young University with degrees in Japanese and TESOL.
 He has twice been a Utah Original Writing Competition finalist and is a recipient of the Sunstone Foundation Moonstone Award for short fiction.
 He lives in Orem, Utah, where he works as a free-lance writer and translator.